 Three FP physicians indicated a need for the Health Unit to actively engage in outreach with community healthcare providers.
 All the FP physicians who indicated this expressed an interest in being involved with outreach work.
 Three FP physicians and one STI physician were not sure if there was a need for outreach, however two (one FP and one STI) physicians were interested in being involved with outreach.
 The STI physician also commented that a needs assessment survey could help determine if this service is warranted by community healthcare providers.
-In contrast, one FP physicians were not sure if they would be interested in being involved and commented that outreach.
+In contrast, one FP physician and one STI physician did not think there was a need for healthcare provider outreach.
 Both physicians were not sure if they would be interested in being involved and commented that outreach initiatives for healthcare providers are already done by the Health Unit.